This is a partial transcript from "Hannity & Colmes," November 1, 2006, that has been edited for clarity.

 FORD: Yes, sir.

-HANNITY: What you said when you were on Harry Reid who'd be a Senate leader.
+HANNITY: I want to ask you specifically, because if you are elected to the United States Senate, you are going to align yourselves with people that do not agree with you on a lot of issues then.
+So, for example, if you want the tax cuts to be permanent, you're on the other side of Harry Reid who'd be a Senate leader.
 If you want the NSA intercept program, you'd be against them.
 If you want to confer constitutional rights to enemy combatants, you'd be against them.
 If you want a border fence, you'd be against them.

 Where do you stand on all these issues based on where your party stands?